-Adjacent to the Dallas Museum of Art, and open to the public since 2003, this private collection, owned by the Nasher family, is one of the most stunning in the world, including works from everyone from Auguste Rodin and Paul Gauguin to Richard Serra, Ellsworth Kelly, and Tony Smith.
-The grounds match the work with a sprawling garden by Peter Walker and a glass, Renzo Piano pavilion that barely interrupts the landscape.
-And, not to be missed (from May until October), the Nasher hosts the ‘til Midnight program, staying open late for film screenings and outdoor concerts.
+Adjacent to the Dallas Museum of Art and open to the public since 2003, this private collection, owned by the Nasher family, is one of the most stunning in the world, including works by everyone from Auguste Rodin and Paul Gauguin to Richard Serra, Ellsworth Kelly, and Tony Smith.
+The grounds match the work with a sprawling garden by Peter Walker and a glass Renzo Piano pavilion that barely interrupts the landscape.
+And not to be missed (from May until October): The Nasher hosts the ’til Midnight program, staying open late for film screenings and outdoor concerts.

 You may also like